Altona (West Virginia): Bank barn

 The 198 ft long bank barn is built on a cut local limestone foundation, with weatherboard forebay and upper level.
 Two large square cupolas are placed over old and new sections of the barn.
 The original brick gable of the old barn remains in the interior where the old and new sections join.
 Stalls are found in the old section, while the newer section is a large loafing shed.

 Sears Roebuck house

 The Sears house to the west of the main house is an American Foursquare, listed in the Sears catalog as "Dream House."
 The two-story hipped-roof house stands on a local limestone foundation.
 A plaque in one of the brick piers at the front reads "Dream House 1920."

 Garage/Guest house

-The 1936 garage is a two stories, with a basement.
+The 1936 garage is two stories, with a basement.
 A 1967 addition added expanded guest quarters and altered the interiors."

 Accessory structures

 Other structures on the property include a late 19th-century limestone outhouse, early 19th-century frame slave quarters, a late 19th-century brick smokehouse, and two mid-19th-century corncribs.
 Several other buildings and structures contribute to the ensemble."